 This program was funded by the Sydney Southeast Asia Centre (SSEAC) at the University of Sydney.
 Woolcock Vietnam plans to co-host further programs in coming years.

 Woolcock Institute of Medical Research is pleased to host multiple student placements in collaboration with University of Sydney.
 Since 2014, university students have been working on the ground alongside the Woolcock team in Vietnam contribute to research.
 These placements give students opportunities to learn about clinical studies in a real-life context and apply their knowledge to an area of interest within the study.
 We always encourage and create opportunities for students to take ownership of a study area, where they can provide project deliverables of benefit both individual learning and Woolcock projects.
 Some students continue to work with the Woolcock Institute when they apply for PhD degree.

-Woolcock Institute of Medical Research provides opportunity for post-graduate students to conduct their research within the large-scale studies led by the Woolcock research team.
+Woolcock Institute of Medical Research provides opportunities for postgraduate students to conduct their research within the large-scale studies led by the Woolcock research team.
 Click here to learn more.